scality/Zenko/docs/Operation-Architecture/Zenko_CLI/CRR_Metrics_and_Health.rst

 ::

     "completions":{
-      "description":"Number of completed replication operations (count) and number of MB transferred (size) in the last 900 seconds", "results":{
+      "description":"Number of completed replication operations (count) and number of bytes transferred (size) in the last 86400 seconds", "results":{
-        "count":31,
+        "count":0,
-        "size":"47.04"
+        "size":0
       }
     }